infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

   canActivate(): Observable<boolean> {
     return this.authService.getUserData().pipe(
       catchError((error) => {
-        console.error('User not authorized!', error);
+        console.error("User not authorized!", error);

         return observableOf(false);
       }),
-      map(Boolean), // we could technically omit this mapping to Boolean since User model will be a truthy value anyway )
+      map(Boolean) // we could technically omit this mapping to Boolean since User model will be a truthy value anyway );
   }
 }
 ```